MasterAndrewJ/PokemonBashe/README.md

 4/7/17--Today and yesterday I worked on the battle system that takes away enemy's health based on the move used and the enemies health

+SICK week of 4/9/17

+4/18/17 Worked out bugs an in efficientcies.